Blog

 The answer isn't dropping AI.
 It's growing together with it

 Don't misread this.
 This is not "stop using AI."
 AI is the best tool humanity has ever built.
-The question isn't whether you use it — it's whether you grow as you use it, or hollow out as you use it.
+The question isn't whether you use it.
+It's whether you grow as you use it, or hollow out as you use it.

 Cycle diagram of human and AI growing together - AI extends your output, you spot what you don't know, Memly turns it into memory, you wield AI better

 Once this loop turns, AI widens your output, that widening grows your own ability, and that ability lets you wield AI even better.
 Human and AI lift each other up.
 That is what learning in the age of AI should look like.
+It is the same idea behind Satya Nadella's learning loop, a habit of learning that keeps compounding no matter how much work you hand off to AI.

 Memly turns learning-with-AI into a system